in-the-keyhole/enterprisegpt/react-frontend/README.md

 ### Starting the React application

-The front-end is automatically started by the Docker configuration, but in order to run the application locally without Docker, follow these steps:
+The front-end is automatically started by the Docker configuration, but it can also be run independently.
+Here are the steps to do so:

 1. Clone the repository:
     ```bash
     git clone https://github.com/in-the-keyhole/enterprisegpt
     cd enterprisegpt
     ```
 2. Navigate to the react-frontend directory: `cd react-frontend`
 3. Install dependencies with `npm install`.
+4. For running the front-end independently, you'll need to set up a `.env` file in the `react-frontend` directory.
+You can copy the root-level `.env.template` file and place it in `react-frontend`.
+This step is only necessary if you intend to run the front-end outside the Docker environment.
+5. Update the `.env` file with the `FRONTEND_PORT` setting.
+You should ensure this port is available for use on your system.
+6. Save the changes to the `.env` file.
-4. Start the application with `npm run dev`.
+7. Start the application with `npm start`.

 The front-end application will now be running on port 3000.
 It's possible it starts on another port if you have another process already on port 3000.

+*Please remember to remove this local `.env` file from the `react-frontend` once you're done with your independent front-end development to avoid confusion with the Docker setup which uses the root-level `.env` file.</span>*

-**Note: While each piece of the application can run independently, it's generally recommended to run the entire application stack with Docker for most development purposes to ensure seamless integration.
-However, independently running each piece can be useful for isolated debugging or development purposes.**
+*While it's possible to run each part of the application independently, we generally recommend running the entire application stack with Docker for most development purposes.
+This approach ensures seamless integration, though you might find it useful to run components independently for isolated debugging or development.*

-**Please note, to fully use the application locally, you'll also need to have the back-end running.
-You can follow the [Starting the Node.js application](../express-backend/README.md#starting-the-nodejs-application) steps in the express-backend [README.md](../express-backend/README.md) to get it started.**
+*Remember, to fully experience the application locally, the back-end needs to be operational as well.
+You can start it by following the [Starting the Node.js application](../express-backend/README.md#starting-the-nodejs-application) steps detailed in the express-backend [README.md](../express-backend/README.md).*

 ## Available Scripts
 In the react-frontend project directory, you can run: